coldworld22/Skillbridge/docs/installation.md

 Edit `backend/.env` and provide your secrets. `FRONTEND_URL` should match the domain where the frontend will run (defaults to `http://localhost:3000`).
 Leave `NODE_ENV` unset so cookies work over HTTP.
+If you plan to use the web-based installer, set `ENABLE_INSTALLER=true` temporarily.
+Disable it (`false` or remove) once setup is finished.
 If you need cross-subdomain cookies without HTTPS, also set:

 ```bash
 COOKIE_SECURE=false